WangLabHKUST/FLORA/README.md

 java -Xmx120G -jar .../aracne.jar -o output/ --consolidate
 ```

 To analyze the genes associated with the lncRNAs in gastric cancer, our example code is provided below to automatically output the significantly associated genes and GO terms.
-Additionally, the gene transcription network constructed by ARACNe based on the normalized expression of all coding genes and lncRNAs in gastric cancer is provided (example/data/ARACNe_network.txt).
+Additionally, the gene transcription network constructed by ARACNe-AP based on the normalized expression of all coding genes and lncRNAs in gastric cancer is provided (example/data/ARACNe_network.txt).

 Example code for predicting the function of "H19" and "LINC01614" (your lncRNA(s) of interest):
 ```